Kakamotobi/Learned/DSA/02-Problem-Solving-Approach-and-Patterns.md

 ## Problem Solving Patterns
 ### Frequency Counter
 - **This pattern uses objects or sets to collect values and their frequencies.**
-- ***Useful for algorithms with multiple pieces of data/inputs that need to be compared.***
+- ***Useful for algorithms with multiple pieces of data/inputs that need to be compared (in particular, if they consist of the same individual pieces).***
 - This can often avoid the need for nested loops or O(n<sup>2</sup>) operations with arrays/strings.
 #### Example 1
-- Write a function called 'same', which accepts two arrays.
+- Write a function called same, which accepts two arrays.
 The function should return true if every value in the array has its corresponding value squared in the second array.
 The order doesn't matter but the frequency of values must be the same (i.e., arr1.length === arr2.length).
 ##### Expectation
 ```js
 same([1,2,3], [4,1,9]) // true
 same([1,2,3], [1,9]) // false (doesn't include the square of 2)
 same([1,2,1], [4,4,1]) // false (the frequency must be the same)
 ```
-##### Naive Solution - O(n<sup>2</sup>)
+##### Naive Solution - TC: O(n<sup>2</sup>)
 ```js
 // inputs: arr1, arr2
 // output: true/false